 Henry Miller in Paris

-In 1930, Henry Miller moved to Paris (while deciding he wouldn’t return to USA) – He was 39.
-He lived in Paris during 9 years until WW2.
+In 1930, Henry Miller moved to Paris, deciding he wouldn’t return to the USA.
+He was 39 years old.
+He lived in Paris for nine years until the outbreak of World War II.

 Henry Miller and Le Dôme café in Montparnasse, a café he frequented